phakhruddin/terraformlab/Azure/function/simple-log/README.md

 ### **Next Steps**
 - Deploy this and trigger the function with `curl`.
 - Check the logs in Application Insights and let me know what you see!
-- Want to add more logging levels (e.g., `logging.error`) or integrate with another service (e.g., Kafka)?
-Just ask!